-As a race, we’re generally sensitive to thinking others are talking about us or having a go at us when they’re talking to us about something.
+As a race, we’re generally sensitive to thinking others are talking about us or having a go at us, when they’re talking to us about something.

 These behaviour patterns usually stem from learned behaviour, because we either feel threatened or totally insecure about ourselves.
-If we worked through each scenario separately, I am sure we wouldn’t think each scenario was about us; nor would we go on the defensive every time something was said.
+If we worked through each scenario separately, I am sure we wouldn’t think each scenario was about us, nor would we go on the defensive every time something was said.

-Unless we change things, we will always take hum-bridge at something that’s said, or what we thought was said.
+Being a sensitive child, I automatically assumed people were talking about me.
+Unless we change our attitude, we will always take offence at something that is said, or what we thought was said.